 It’s not exactly Jack Kennedy – more Children’s BBC.

-A host of entrepreneurs are in the wacky New Space Race, many of them having made their billions in geeky ‘innerspace’: from Amazon founder Jeff Bezos’ Blue Origin (developing what appears to be a flying salt-cellar), to video game designer John Carmack’s Armadillo Aerospace (developing what appears to be a flying bunch of onions).
+A host of entrepreneurs are in the wacky New Space Race, many of them having made their billions in geeky ‘innerspace’: from Amazon founder Jeff Bezos’ Blue Origin (developing what appears to be a flying saltcellar), to video game designer John Carmack’s Armadillo Aerospace (developing what appears to be a flying bunch of onions).
 But the two main contenders – the USA and USSR of privatised manned spaceflight – are Branson’s Virgin Galactic and former computer guru Jim Benson’s Benson Space Company.
-Both Branson and Benson are booking flights now, and have found plenty of people willing to stump up the $20,000 deposit.
+Both Branson and Benson are booking flights now and have found plenty of people willing to stump up the $20,000 deposit.
 Both are also slating their first commercial flight for early 2009.
 As Benson’s site puts it: ‘Spaceflight, the extreme luxury sport, is becoming a reality.’

 Except it isn’t.
 Not quite.
 Not yet.
-This is more of a joy-ride – a souped-up simulation of space-flight.
-BSC and Virgin Galactic are actually offering ‘sub-orbital’ flights that are in space for only a few minutes before returning to Earth less than an hour after launch – their vehicles only achieve at altitude of c.100 km instead of the 300 km required for low-Earth orbit, and don’t approach anything like the speeds required for proper, superpower space flight.
+This is more of a joy-ride – a souped-up simulation of spaceflight.
+BSC and Virgin Galactic are offering ‘sub-orbital’ flights that are in space for only a few minutes before returning to Earth less than an hour after launch – their vehicles only achieve at altitude of c.100 km instead of the 300 km required for low-Earth orbit, and don’t approach anything like the speeds required for proper, superpower space flight.

 The view from your passenger seat will certainly be impressive.
 You will experience a few minutes of weightlessness.
 And you will be able to tell your impressed dinner guests back home you were ‘in space’.
 But you really won’t deserve the hallowed title ‘astronaut’, as both Branson and Benson, of course, emphasise you will.
-What you will actually be just a very wealthy and mildly adventurous tourist.
+What you will be is just a very wealthy and mildly adventurous tourist.
 (Though if Branson or Benson are handing out press flights, I’ll happily take all that back.)